Need Some Bunny Lo Love?

 Some say rabbits are more intelligent than cats and, with the right attention, bunnies can be trained, not only to go to the toilet in the right place but even jump over hurdles, come when called, stand up on command and other neat little tricks.

-You try and get a cat to do that!
-Mind you, they probably could, they just don't want to!
+You try to get a cat to do that!
+Mind you, they probably could, they just don’t want to!

 Get started the right way with this detailed NEW RABBIT CHECKLIST

 - Do you need to change something but are not sure what?